 bloatware Android emulators, but honestly for me it is among the worst.
 Some time ago I spoke of the previous version, much simpler and cleaner, but the new version is full of advertisements, with quite confusing custom graphics, which highlights dozens (maybe hundreds) of recommended games.

-Bluestacks is not entirely free, in fact it will often ask if to make the subscription or if, as an alternative, to install the proposed applications and games, without an escape route.
+Bluestacks is not entirely free, in fact it will often ask whether to subscribe or if, alternatively, to install the applications and games offered, without escape.
 Finally, this version of Bluestacks is integrated with Twitch, a social network where you can broadcast your gameplay in real time.

 - Real-time gameplay